AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 ### Backwards-incompatible changes to the Amazon S3 destination

-The breaking changes for the API users are an updated connection spec and flow spec as below:
+The backwards-incompatible changes for the API users are an updated connection spec and flow spec as below:

 |Amazon S3 | Legacy | New |
 |---------|----------|---------|